 - The University of Alabama has designated the following information from a student's education record as "directory information," which may be disclosed under FERPA without the student's permission.
-(Asterisked items are printed in the University's telephone directory):
+(Asterisked items are provided in the University's on-line directory):

 - Preferred Name

 - Local Address

 - Prior Postsecondary Institution(s) Attended

 - Full-/Part-Time Enrollment Status